Top Ten Hedy Lamarr Films

 Honorable Mention: "White Cargo" (1942)

-For my honorable mention, I decided to choose one of the most successful movies of Hedy’s career which, also, features one of her most famous roles.
+For my honorable mention, I decided to choose one of the most successful movies of Hedy Lamarr’s career, featuring Hedy in one of her most famous roles.
 White Cargo is based on the play by Leon Gordon, which was itself based on the novel Hell’s Playground by Ida Vera Simonton.
-Told through flashbacks to 1910, the film tells the story of four men living and working at an isolated rubber plantation deep in the African jungle.
+Told through flashbacks to 1910, the film tells the story of four men living and working on an isolated rubber plantation deep in the African jungle.
 These four men consist of the owner of the plantation, Harry Witzel (Walter Pidgeon), a doctor, a missionary, and Harry’s newest employee, Langford, who has just arrived for a four-year stint on the plantation.
 The three older men are convinced that Langford won’t be able to handle life in the African jungle and Tondelayo (Hedy) might prove them right.
 Tondelayo is an infamously amoral local woman previously banned from the plantation grounds who has recently reappeared.
 She, immediately, sets her sights on Langford, who is not yet wise to her seductive ways.
 A triangle of love and hate, eventually, ensues, creating a dangerous scenario for everyone involved.
-Tondelayo is the ultimate femme fatale role, a siren bound to doom anyone she zeros in on.
-Harry does his best to warn newcomers about her but, it’s useless.
+Tondelayo is the ultimate femme fatale role, a siren bound to doom anyone she zeroes in on.
+Harry does his best to warn newcomers about her, but it’s useless.
 They all fall under her spell in the end.
 In the original play, Tondelayo is a native African woman, however, the censors would not allow a “mixed race” relationship to be portrayed onscreen.
 Therefore, Tondelayo was rewritten as a Middle-Eastern (specifically Egyptian/Arab) woman to avoid controversy.
 Adapted for the screen by the original playwright, the play White Cargo was originally placed on a “condemned list” that the Production Code maintained, designating sources that should not even be considered for film adaptation.
 Despite eventually being approved by the censors, the film still managed to make the Legion of Decency’s condemned list and was even banned in both Singapore and Trinidad.

 And if you would like to learn more about the brilliant Hedy Lamarr, I recommend the book, Beautiful: The Life of Hedy Lamarr by Stephen Michael Shearer.
 Or if you’re a fan of historical fiction, check out the novel The Only Woman In The Room by Marie Benedict for an entertaining fictional take on the fascinating life of Hedy Lamarr.